bmcandr/lis-bootcamp/guides/LIS-testcases.md

 Solution:

 The actual source of the problem is that commit 440a319 and the updates for SLES12 are not compatible.
-Sorry for not realizing that earlier.
 Since this is just a test, you can either use the SLES11 nodes and environment or hack the three Config.pl script used by ./configure.
 I suggest the SLES11/Intel route because these tests can run directly on the login node.
 The SLES11/Intel18 modulefile is also on GitHub in the env directory.
 Just put the lisf_7_intel_18_0_3_222 in your $HOME/privatemodules directory.
 Then log back onto discover.  `cat /etc/SuSE-release` should confirm that you are on SLES11.
 Then load the lisf_7_intel_18_0_3_222 environment and rerun the ./configure and ./compile scripts.